montanablood27/team-open/chris.md

 permalink: /chris/
 published: true
 category: music
+shortprofile: |
+  In Chris Zabriskie’s words, he owes Creative Commons his entire career.
+Chris is a composer with nine albums available under a CC license.
+With the attribution requirement on the license, Chris gets credited in numerous videos and songs, increasing his visibility.

+  This year, a film Chris worked on was nominated for an Academy Award, and he counts companies like adidas, Cartoon Network, and The Wall Street Journal among his long list of clients.
+“Literally every job I’ve taken, music I’ve licensed or scored, is because people were searching for CC.
+My career is 100% due to CC.
+I can’t imagine CC not working for everyone.
+I recommend it to everybody.”
 ---

 Earlier this year when I spoke with Chris Zabriskie, he told me: "I'm thinking about getting the Creative Commons attribution logo tattooed on my wrist.
 Literally.
 I'm not kidding."